 The eye is the practice.
 Modern tools accelerate the work.
 They do not decide it.

 The anchor of the practice.
 Food, hospitality, lifestyle.
-Campaigns, editorial, brand libraries.
+Editorial, brand libraries, the images a brand lives on.

 Voice, concept, and visual systems for brands that refuse to look templated.